 Young tamariki are being exposed to many new experiences that they don't yet understand, this can sometimes be scary for them.
 They might seem afraid of insects, the dark, loud sounds, dogs, going to the doctor or new people.
 Or they might find new experiences scary at first, like toilet learning, getting a haircut, shifting house, death or relationship break-ups, or a new baby coming into the whānau.

-It's normal for them to be cautious, and usually their fears about these 'new' things and experience lessen as their understanding grows and they feel more secure in their world.
+It's natural for tamariki to be cautious.
+Usually their fears about new things and experiences lessen as their understanding grows and they feel more secure in their world.

 Adults often approach new situations and environments cautiously too, and also have fears, such as of spiders, moths, mice and open or small spaces.
 Our fears can seem irrational to another adult, but feel very real to us, and this is no different for young tamariki.